sudoakhi/algorithms/README.md

 Each category contains multiple problems and solutions in C#.

-## How to use?
+## Explore

 Look for Runner class in each problem directory.
-Provide inputs and validate exptected outut by invoking the Run() method from Program.cs
+Provide inputs and validate exptected outputs by invoking the Run() method from Program.cs

 ## Contributing